marcustrp/musicore/README.md

 Importer for musicstring and ABC (using abcjs).
 Would like to support both MEI and MusicXML in the future.

 Project is in alpha phase.
-Focus currently is implementing things required for music theory exercises.
+Focus currently is implementing things required for music theory exercises and usage in [FindTune](https://github.com/marcustrp/findtune) and related folk music projects.

 _musicstring is a single-line music notation with some inspiration from ABC notation.
 Musicstring syntax specification can be found [here](https://github.com/marcustrp/musicstring)._